joraff/mac-autoimage-script/README.md

 To use this script:

-(very rough, from emmeber, as I don't recall exactly how this part was done):
+(very rough, from memory, as I don't recall exactly how this part was done):

 - Create a NetBoot image
 - Open/convert the image read/write